Maria Concepción Barrecheguren García: Beatification

-Barreguren's cause was formally opened on 15 April 1946, granting her the title of Servant of God.
+Barreguren's beatification process was opened on 15 April 1946, granting her the title of Servant of God.
 A archdiocesan inquiry into her writings and testimonies about her life was completed in 1956 and sent to Rome for examination by the Dicastery for the Causes of Saints.

-On May 5, 2020, Pope Francis recognized Conchita's heroic virtues, giving her the title of Venerable.
+On 5 May, 2020, Pope Francis recognized Barrecheguren's heroic virtue, declaring her venerable.
 On the same day, her father Francisco was also declared venerable.
 On May 21, 2022, a decree was signed recognizing the miracle obtained through her intercession.

 On May 6, 2023, she was beatified in the Granada Cathedral.
 The celebrant chosen to represent Pope Francis was Cardinal Marcello Semeraro, who inscribed her on the list of Blesseds of the Catholic Church.
 Her liturgical memory is celebrated on May 13.